AIFrontierLab/UniGame/README.md

 ```
 ## Acknowledgements

+We thank Dr. Ziyue Xu from NVIDIA for his insightful discussions and valuable comments on this project.
 We thank the authors of [Janus-Pro](https://github.com/deepseek-ai/Janus), [VQAv2](https://visualqa.org/), and other open-source projects that made this work possible.

 ## License